BTP405/BTP405_PROJECT_2_SHARA_CRIS/README.md

         2. pip install django
         3. pip install dj-database-url
         4. pip install psycopg
-        5. pip install supabase_py
-        6. pip install gunicorn
+        5. pip install gunicorn
-        7. Run the server by "python3 manage.py runserver"
+        6. Run the server by "python3 manage.py runserver"
 ## 4. Features
-    1. Fetch_supabase_data (Frontend - Fetching the data and then print into HTML by using Python syntaxes)
+    1. Fetch_data from Postgres (Frontend - Fetching the data and then print into HTML by using Python syntaxes).
+Set up a Render environment for your frontend application to ensure seamless deployment and scalability.
+    2. Containerize your frontend application using Docker to ensure consistency across different environments.
+    3. Configure the PostgreSQL database connection parameters as environment variables to enable easy deployment and configuration changes.
+    4. Write unit tests for the frontend code to ensure data fetching and HTML rendering functions work correctly.
-    2. Insert_data_to_supabase (Backend - Inserting the data and Supabase will automatically receive newest data)
+    5. Insert_data (Backend - Inserting the data and Postgres will automatically receive newest data)
-    3. Sorting Wrapper Function (To sort the newest album for each Artist)
+    6. Sorting Wrapper Function (To sort the newest album for each Artist)
-    4. Get Data by selecting Table (To get all data from Django Python File)
+    7. Get Data by selecting Table (To get all data from Django Python File)
-    5. Declare Testing Function (To make sure all the HTML and Python file can run correctly)
+    8. Declare Testing Function (To make sure all the HTML and Python file can run correctly)
+    9. Deploy your Django Python file, which includes the API endpoints for selecting data from PostgreSQL, on Render.
+    10. Containerize your Django application using Docker for easy deployment and scaling.
+    11. Ensure that the Django ORM is properly configured to interact with the PostgreSQL database.
+    12. Write unit tests for both frontend and backend components of your application to ensure functionality and reliability.
+    13. Utilize testing frameworks like pytest for backend unit tests and tools like Selenium for frontend testing.

 ## 5. Contributing
     - We want to implement your favorite Album, Artist or Song.
     _ Click on Backend and then you can add your newest data that you want to upload